Intermodal Equipment Glossary

 The time that a unit is on the railroad.
 Transit starts from the ingate load at origin and goes until the notify at destination.
 Transit calculates the amount of time a railroad was in possession of a unit and how long it took to ship that unit from point A to point B.

-UMAX is a domestic interline container service offered by Union Pacific and CSX Intermodal.
-UMAX provides access to a fleet of more than 35,000, 53-foot domestic containers and demonstrates both carriers' commitment to maximize customers' shipping options, while featuring truck-competitive services.
+A domestic interline container service offered by Union Pacific and CSX Intermodal.
+UMAX provides access to a fleet of more than 40,000, 53-foot domestic containers and demonstrates both carriers' commitment to maximize customers' shipping options, while featuring truck-competitive services.

 A document giving details and instructions relating to a shipment of goods.
 A waybill is issued by the railroad after receipt of the Bill Of Lading.